 Litter costs the Scottish economy £52million a year.
 We produced this online toolkit for Zero Waste Scotland to help make a dent in that depressing statistic.

 (THE CLUE’S IN THE NAME)

-We’re helping to launch LivOn, the coffee-flavoured antioxidant drink that gives 6% of every sale to liver research.
-Look out for our posts on Facebook and Instagram.
+We were helping to launch LivOn, the coffee-flavoured antioxidant drink that gives 6% of every sale to liver research.

 The commonplace insults hurled at people who have problems with their mental health is something that perpetuates the stigma around mental ill-health.
 In this short film, made for mental health charities Mind and Rethink Mental Illness, we ask everyone to “Mind Your Language”.